-Once again, cut the signal wire.
-Add additional wire if necessary to reach your EFIE mounting location.
+Cut the signal wire.
+Add additional wire to reach your EFIE mounting location.
 The wire that goes directly to the MAF or MAP sensor is inserted into MAP In connector.
 The wire that goes to the computer is inserted into the MAP Out connector.